 - Social Security numbers

-- Student loan information (GLBA)
+- Student loan application information (GLBA)

 - Disclosure could cause significant harm to individuals and the university, including exposure to criminal and civil liability.